ml-jku/MAE-CT/README.md

 ## Configuration of dataset paths and environment specific things

 - `cp template_static_config.yaml static_config.yaml`
-- adjust values to your setup
+- edit values in `static_config.yaml` to your setup

 For low-shot evaluations, we use the official splits from [SimCLRv2](https://github.com/google-research/simclr/tree/master/imagenet_subsets)